MadalinDolca/Notelo/README.md

 # 📝 Notelo

+This is the second Android app I've made, and the first one that uses the Kotlin programming language.
+It follows the Single-Activity and Clean architecture.

 Notelo is a note-taking app that helps you stay organized by allowing you to create and categorize notes in a way that makes sense to you.
 With Notelo you can create notes, put them in categories and group them by tags, making it easy to manage and find the notes you need.